dfkaye/dfkaye-blog/content/posts/switching-to-hugo-reasons-resources-and-more.md

 ---
-title: "Switching to the Hugo static site generator"
+title: "Switching to Hugo - reasons, resources, and more"
 date: 2020-05-22T11:55:43-07:00
 lastmod: 2020-09-21T11:55:41-07:00
 description: "Full story of why I switched from a Wordpress blog to a static site using Hugo, plus lists of resources I found helpful."